USPTO Examiner MINTZ RODNEY K - Art Unit 3635

 After-Final Amendment Practice

-This examiner enters after-final amendments leading to allowance in 52.2% of cases where such amendments are filed.
-This entry rate is in the 73% percentile among all examiners.
-Strategic Recommendation: This examiner shows above-average receptiveness to after-final amendments.
-If your amendments clearly overcome the rejections and do not raise new issues, consider filing after-final amendments before resorting to an RCE.
+This examiner enters after-final amendments leading to allowance in 51.9% of cases where such amendments are filed.
+This entry rate is in the 78% percentile among all examiners.
+Strategic Recommendation: This examiner is highly receptive to after-final amendments compared to other examiners.
+Per MPEP § 714.12, after-final amendments may be entered "under justifiable circumstances."
+Consider filing after-final amendments with a clear showing of allowability rather than immediately filing an RCE, as this examiner frequently enters such amendments.

 Pre-Appeal Conference Effectiveness